-Entebbe Botanical Gardens is just a short distance from Uganda's main international airport and it's possible to walk here from the majority of tourist lodges.
-It took us 30 minutes to get here from Carpe Diem Guest House and we were rewarded with some cool bird sightings including a hamerkop building a nest.
+One cool thing to do in Entebbe is to visit Entebbe Botanical Gardens which is just a short distance from Uganda's main international airport and it's possible to walk here from the majority of tourist lodges.
+It took us 30 minutes to get to the botanical gardens from Carpe Diem Guest House and we were rewarded with some unique Ugandan bird sightings including a hamerkop building a nest.

 Birds at Entebbe's Guest Lodges

 The gardens of the various guest houses in Entebbe are oases popular with Uganda's birds.
 We sat outside at both Carpe Diem and Karibu Guest Houses and watched as the birds simply came to us.
-Check out the colorful and entertaining species that we saw below.
+Check out the colorful and entertaining Ugandan birds that we saw and photographed below.

-Community run Bigodi Swamp near Uganda's Kibale National Forest was a treasure-trove of bird species.
-Our guide, Rogers, had a special knack for making the birds come to us.
+Kibale Forest National Park is best known for chimpanzee tracking.
+However, nearby community run Bigodi Swamp was a treasure-trove of bird species.
+Our guide, Rodgers, had a special knack for making the birds come to us.
 I like to think of him as the Bird-whisperer of Bigodi Swamp.

 Birds of Queen Elizabeth National Park